 Udemy has also put in place a geographic pricing system, where students will see a course price that is adjusted to the country they live in, and this also helps increase sales.

-This does not mean that the course will always necessarily be lower than $10, for example in Europe the course might be sold by 10 or 11 euros, so it’s effectively sold at a higher price than the equivalent $10.
+This does not mean that the course will always necessarily be lower than $10, for example in Europe the course might be sold for 10 or 11 euros, so it’s effectively sold at a higher price than the equivalent of $10.

 How Does the Udemy Instructor Revenue Share System Work?

-If the students purchase your course after clicking on one of your own coupon links, then you get almost the full price of the sale, meaning 97% of the sale price!
+If the students purchase your course after clicking on one of their coupon links, then you get almost the full price of the sale, meaning 97% of the sale price!

 But if the sale is done through one of the large organic channels, like search or suggested courses, the instructor will currently receive 37% of the sale, here are the latest conditions.